Sciensano: a new host institution for BCCM/IHEM

 Biomaterial in the picture: Human ORFeome v8.1 entry plasmids

 Project in the picture: PERN, more than just another website

-Dr Julia Kleinteich has joined in November 2013 the team of BCCM/ULC to investigate the presence of cyanotoxins and secondary metabolites in the polar cyanobacterial strains of the public collection.
-She has obtained a post-doc fellowship for 2 years granted by the University of Liège thanks to the Federal subsidies for research and the FP7 people Marie Curie COFUND.
+Dr. Fabien Borderie has joined the team of BCCM/ULC in November 2015 to study the diversity of UV-sunscreen pigments in the polar cyanobacterial strains of the public collection.
+He has obtained a 2-years post-doctoral fellowship cofounded by the University of Liège thanks to the Federal subsidies for research and the FP7 people Marie Curie COFUND.